g-otn/GameServerEC2Discord/README.md

 13. You should now be able to use the `/start`, `/stop`, `/restart`, `/ip` or `/status` commands into one of the text channels to manage the instance.
     - You may need do additional permission/role setup depending on your Discord server configuration (i.e if the app can't use the text channel)

+### Automatic backups

+Daily snapshots of the data volume are taken via Data Lifecycle Manager.
+However depending on your region, you **must** enable regional STS endpoint. `us-east-2` (Ohio) for example, requires it.
+Otherwise the DLM policy will error when it tries to create the snapshot.

+14. If applicable, enable the STS regional endpoint for your region on the [IAM Console](https://us-east-1.console.aws.amazon.com/iam/home?#/account_settings).
+See [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html)

 ## Testing and troubleshooting